kd2org/karadav/NEXTCLOUD.md

 Those endpoints are requested by the clients and one or the other client will fail if they don't return something that looks valid.

+## Mobile app

+* `getcontentlength` must be present and be a number, even for collections

 ## Desktop client

 ### Requests performed